wuuu110/NCO-solvers-for-VRP/README.md

 }
 ```
 # News 📰
+- **2024.11**: Our paper "An Efficient Diffusion-based Non-Autoregressive Solver for Traveling Salesman Problem" is accepted by KDD
 - **2024.10**: Our paper "Reinforcement Learning-based Non-Autoregressive
 Solver for Traveling Salesman Problems" is accepted by TNNLS  [[paper](https://arxiv.org/pdf/2308.00560)] [[code](https://github.com/xybFight/NAR4TSP)]
 - **2024.06**: We announce the release of our work "Improving Generalization of Neural Vehicle Routing Problem Solvers Through the Lens of Model Architecture" [[paper](https://arxiv.org/pdf/2406.06652)] [[code](https://github.com/xybFight/VRP-Generalization)]